From Cool Demos to Production-Ready FMware: Core Challenges and a Technology Roadmap: Challenges

+\respto{1-24}More broadly, current practice still treats many resource-critical knobs as fixed defaults, and optimization often devolves into ad-hoc tuning or reactive scaling.
+However, in production FMware, caching policies, batching strategies, routing rules, and model choices interact and must be treated as an empirical configuration search space, profiled under realistic traffic patterns and data freshness constraints.
+This mindset aligns with ultra-scale training practice, where the Ultra-Scale Playbook reports running thousands of distributed experiments across many model sizes and parallelism layouts instead of assuming a single optimal configuration~\cite{tazi2025ultra}.
+Without evidence-driven profiling and selection, teams risk choosing configurations that appear cost-effective in small tests but violate latency and cost SLOs during regression, canary, or peak-load operation, or that cache responses that become invalid as grounding data and system context evolve.

-Additionally, there is \textit{no systematic approach} to optimize or prioritize the number of tests that must be run.
+Additionally, there is \textit{no systematic approach} \respto{1-16} to prioritize or optimize the number of tests that must be run.
 Dependency-based test execution~\cite{sharif2021deeporder}, effective in traditional software, has not been adapted for FMware.
-As a result, redundant tests waste computational resources, especially where FM calls incur significant costs in terms of latency and finances.
+As a result, redundant tests waste computational resources, especially where FM(s) calls incur high costs in terms of latency and finances.